Dire Straits Bassist John Illsley Talks Hall of Fame, Possible Reunion

 How did you coax the band back together at your wedding in 1999?
 It's the only time you've played together since 1992.

 We didn't really.
 It was just Mark.
 He got up and played a bit with the band.
 I had this group of Irish musicians that I'd been playing around with for a bit.
 They were providing a bit of Irish music and I got up a did a few things with them.
 And then Mark got up a did a few things with them.
 It was a simple as that, really.
 There was nothing predetermined at all.
 I just made sure there was a proper guitar he could play and be able to use and an amplifier he could use.
 I just said, "Do you want to get up and do something?"
-If he'd said "not really" I would have said, "Okay, fine.
-I'll just carry on and play some Dire Straights songs for you."
+If he'd said "not really" I would have said, "OK, fine.
+I'll just carry on and play some Dire Straits songs for you."
 Just joking.
 But he said he'd love to and he got up.

 Just speaking for yourself, you aren't opposed to the band playing at the induction, right?